Mary of Modena: Queen consort (1685–1688)

-Queen over the water (1689–1701)
+Queen over the water (1688–1701)

 Reception at Louis XIV's court

 James was formally deposed on 11 December 1688 OS in England and on 11 May 1689 OS in Scotland, and his daughter Mary II and her husband, William III, were made joint monarchs.
 James, however, backed by Louis XIV of France, still considered himself king by divine right, and maintained it was not within parliament's prerogative to depose a monarch.
-Louis XIV gave the exiled royal couple the use of Château de Saint-Germain-en-Laye, where they set up a court-in-exile.
+Louis gave the exiled royal couple the use of Château de Saint-Germain-en-Laye, where they set up a court-in-exile.

 Mary quickly became a popular fixture at Louis XIV's court at Versailles, where diarist Madame de Sévigné acclaimed Mary for her "distinguished bearing and her quick wit".
-Questions of precedence, however, marred Mary's relations with Louis XIV's daughter-in-law, Maria Anna of Bavaria.
+Questions of precedence, however, marred Mary's relations with Louis's daughter-in-law, Maria Anna Victoria of Bavaria.
 Because Mary was accorded the privileges and rank of a queen, Maria Anna was outranked by her.
 Therefore, Maria Anna refused to see Mary, etiquette being a sensitive issue at Versailles.
-In spite of this, Louis XIV and his secret wife, Madame de Maintenon, became close friends with Mary.
+In spite of this, Louis and his secret wife, Madame de Maintenon, became close friends with Mary.
 As there was no queen at the French court, nor a dauphine after Maria Anna's death in 1690, Mary took precedence over all the female members of the French court and French royal house, as did her daughter in her capacity of a royal princess until the next French dauphine appeared in 1711.
 James was largely excluded from French court life.
 His contemporaries found him boring, and French courtiers frequently joked that "when one talks to him, one understands why he is here."
 Mary gave birth to a daughter, Louise Mary, in 1692.
 She was to be James and Mary's last child.

 Initially supported by Irish Catholics in his effort to regain the thrones, James launched an expedition to Ireland in March 1689.
 He abandoned it upon his defeat at the Battle of the Boyne in 1690.
 During James's campaign, Mary supported his cause throughout the British Isles: she sent three French supply ships to Bantry Bay and £2,000 to Jacobite rebels in Dundee.
 She financed those measures by selling her jewellery.
 Money problems plagued the Stuart court-in-exile, despite a substantial pension from Louis XIV of 50,000 livres.
 Mary tried her best to assist those of her husband's followers living in poverty, and encouraged her children to give part of their pocket money to Jacobite refugees.